Fenekhu/gr-miniplayer/README.md

 | MacOS | NSUserDefaults |
 | Windows | Roaming AppData |

-From there, it will most likely be in `com.fenekhu/gr_miniplayer/shared_preferences.json`.
+From there, it will most likely be in `com.fenekhu/Gensokyo Radio Miniplayer/shared_preferences.json`.

 #### Art Quality